DiRAC-benchmarks/DiRAC3-testsuite/README.md

    ```
   * n.b. ```configure``` sets the environment variable ```CC=mpicc```, so the compiler (here ```icc```) must be named directly.

-## Configuration Instructions
+## Module File and Submission Script Template

-To run the benchmarks on a system, the following initial configurations are required:
+Before building the benchmarks on a system, two files must be created for a `hostname` of your choice:

-* Set `DIRAC3_HOST` in `CMakeLists.txt` to an appropriate `hostname` for the system
 * Create, modify and source a script named `modules/modules.hostname` that loads necessary modules and sets other environment variables.
 * Create and modify a template script named `templates/submit.hostname` for submitting benchmarks to a batch job scheduler.